Education Research Current About VU Amsterdam NL

 VU Green Travel Grant

 Are you an outgoing exchange student travelling to a country in Europe for a semester abroad?
-Make your journey not only exciting but eco-friendly with the VU Green Travel Grant!
-The grant allows you to travel sustainably by train to your European exchange destination at (almost) no cost.
+Make your journey not only exciting but eco-friendly by going by train!
+As an Erasmus+ student, you can travel to your European exchange destination at (almost) no cost.

 Watch the video to get a sneak peek of what awaits you.